Public Holidays In Nigeria: The Pros And Cons Of Hosting Events During Festive Breaks

 3. Easier for Out-of-Town Guests

-Family and friends who stay far away (maybe in Abuja, Port Harcourt, or abroad) can travel down without the stress of taking time off work.
-This is especially useful for traditional weddings, family reunions, or religious celebrations.
+Public holidays give family and friends living in Abuja, Port Harcourt, Lagos, or even abroad the chance to travel without taking extra days off.
+This is perfect for traditional weddings, family reunions, and religious gatherings.

-Book Early: Lock down your vendors and venue months ahead.
+- Book Early: Secure your vendors and venue months in advance — holiday slots disappear fast.

-Check the Calendar: Avoid clashing with major religious events or local festivals.
+- Check the Calendar: Avoid dates that clash with major religious activities or popular festivals.

-Communicate Clearly: Let guests know about possible traffic or travel issues ahead of time.
+- Communicate Clearly: Let attendees know about possible traffic, travel delays, or dress codes.

 Conclusion